Padres vs. Angels Player Props Betting Odds

 MLB Props Today: San Diego Padres

-- Blake Snell (4-7) will take to the mound for the Padres and make his 17th start of the season.
+- The Padres will send Joe Musgrove (6-2) to the mound for his 13th start this season.

+- If he completes six or more innings with three or fewer earned runs allowed, he'll earn his fifth consecutive quality start.

+- Musgrove has pitched five or more innings in 10 straight games and will look to extend that streak.

 |Opponent